 "God's holiness... stands apart, unique, unapproachable, incomprehensible and unattainable...
 Holy is the way God is.
 To be holy, He does not conform to a standard.
 He is that standard."

-A.W.
-Tozer, The Knowledge of the Holy, Harper Collins, 1961, pp104-5 users skip this section).
+- A.W.
+Tozer, The Knowledge of the Holy, Harper Collins, 1961, pp104-5

-Watch the principles of the G7, Ratings and Transition,
+" Watch the principles of the G7, Ratings and Transition.